Introducing Adobe Lightroom: Everything To Know

 It also allows you to purchase more storage in addition to your plan.

 Darktable is cross-platform and best of all — free.
 This price point makes it an attractive Lightroom alternative.
-It does give you comparable features, however, and is one way to handle editing needs on a shoestring budget.
+It does give you comparable tools and tools, however, and is one way to handle needs on a shoestring budget.

 Winner: Darktable — because it’s free

-Lightroom is full of useful tools that are intuitive to use and powerful editing features for crisp, clear photos with depth.
-It integrates well with your photo editor and batch processes tens of thousands of photos all at once — a feat of strength necessary for a professional.
+Lightroom is full of useful tools that are intuitive to use and powerful tools for crisp, clear pictures with depth.
+It integrates well with your photo editor and batch processes tens of thousands of pictures all at once — a feat of strength necessary for a professional.

-Lightroom has the edge over Darktable because of the sheer number of photos but also because of the intuitive organization tools.
-It doesn’t do you any good to work with 25,000 photos if organization is a mess.
+Lightroom has the edge over Darktable because of the sheer number of pictures but also because of the intuitive organization tools.
+It doesn’t do you any good to work with 25,000 pictures if organization is a mess.
 Lightroom has you covered.

-Color quality, shadow detail, and crisp tone correction — everything blends to help you create stunning photos in way less time than you would clicking through Darktable.
+Color quality, shadow detail, and crisp tone correction — everything blends to help you create stunning pictures in way less time than you would clicking through Darktable.

 Use Lightroom if you: